Xcel Energy Inc. [XEL] – The Fundamentals are a good enough reason to be bullish on XEL

 Fundamental Analysis of Xcel Energy Inc. [XEL]

-This company’s Return on Total Capital is 6.64, and its Return on Invested Capital has reached 6.20%.
-Its Return on Equity is 10.78, and its Return on Assets is 2.73.
-These metrics suggest that this Xcel Energy Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.
+This company’s Return on Total Capital is 6.64, and its Return on Invested Capital has reached 4.68.
+Its Return on Equity is 10.70%, and its Return on Assets is 2.80%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates XEL financial performance.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 14.41 and its Total Debt to EBITDA Value is 4.72.
 The Enterprise Value to Sales for this firm is now 4.98, and its Total Debt to Enterprise Value stands at 0.36.
-Xcel Energy Inc. [XEL] has a Price to Book Ratio of 2.52, a Price to Cash Flow Ratio of 10.12 and P/E Ratio of 21.99.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+Xcel Energy Inc. [XEL] has a Price to Book Ratio of 2.52, a Price to Cash Flow Ratio of 10.12 and P/E Ratio of 18.96.
+These metrics all suggest that Xcel Energy Inc. is more likely to generate a positive ROI.

-Similarly, this company’s Total Asset Turnover is 0.23.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.56 and its Current Ratio is 0.68.
-This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is Xcel Energy Inc. [XEL] a Reliable Buy?